anakic/querystorm-docs/docs/Functions/Functions_via_SQL.md

 ## Parameters

 Functions that are declared by the QueryStorm preprocessor can accept parameters.
-Function parameters have names, types and default values.
-There are five supported data types for parameters: `int`, `float`, `datetime`, `string` and `bool`.
+Function parameters have names, types, and default values.
+There are five supported data types for parameters: `int`, `float`, `datetime`, `string`, and `bool`.

 The following are examples of valid parameter declarations: